Through the years, privacy has gained relevance and expanded to new dimensions following the evolution of communication.

 Given the importance of privacy, companies are expected to turn their compliance into a revenue generation opportunity by making it central to the CX.

 Data mining is the technology that companies use when they aggregate the data of consumers to improve their relationship with the target.

-The solution to the problems of privacy giving consumers the control they need.
+For instance, the solution to the problems of privacy giving consumers the control they need.
 How?
-First, consumers should be able to opt-out of invasions of privacy.
+First, consumers should be able to opt out of invasions of privacy.
 Companies should not be allowed to keep, access, or sell their consumers’ private information without total permission from the clients.
 Basically, if they want your personal information, you are the only one to decide if they can have it, how they get it of course how they will use it.